 Pumpkin Skin Benefits

-Benefits of pumpkin is for all skin types, particularly environmentally damaged or sensitive skin.
-Here are the benefits of pumpkin for skin.
+The benefits of pumpkin are for all skin types, particularly environmentally damaged or sensitive skin.
+Here are the benefits of pumpkin for the skin.

 1. Treatment of Oily Skin